xland/vite-electron/README.md

 ```

 - main

   The entry file of the main process

 - build

   The [electron-builder's config](https://www.electron.build/configuration/configuration)

 - env

-  The customized definition of `process.env`,
+  The customized definition of `process.env`

 todo：